QIWI-API/payments-docs/_merchant-form_en.html.md

 - `MD` — a unique transaction identifier;
 - `PaReq` — the `pareq` value from the response to the payment request.

-To maintain backward compatibility, using 3-D Secure 1.0 or 3-D Secure 2.0 does not affect your integration with the API.
+To maintain backward compatibility, using 3-D Secure 1.0 or 3-D Secure 2.0 does not affect merchant's integration with the API.

 The customer's information is passed to the card payment system.
 The issuer bank either grants permission to charge funds without authentication (frictionless flow) or decides whether to authenticate with a single-time password (challenge flow).
 After the authentication is passed, the customer is redirected to `TermUrl` URL with the encrypted result of the authentication in the `PaRes` parameter.